 We would recommend keeping the electrical part of the engine installation as simple and as reliable as possible.
 We would suggest a dedicated battery for engine starting and if required, a domestic battery bank for other requirements.
-Electric bow or stern thrusters should have their own local battery.

 Selecting the correct starter battery and battery cables is important as incorrect selection is a major cause of starting failure.